cmiller-veced/osdupy/README.md

 - no duplication of effort that went into swagger defs
 - a record of swagger errors

-We do not have to define our data is someone else (the swagger author) has already done it.
+We do not have to define our data if someone else (the swagger author) has already done it.
 This is a huge benefit.

 Our tests will reveal any errors in the swagger.
 Errors are corrected in the